 - The university does not assume liability or responsibility for risk associated with activities that take place off-campus; therefore, officers of student groups should realize that the student group stands alone in its assumption of risk at these programs.

 - Officers must take “reasonable care” to insure that local, state, and federal laws are upheld

 - Officers must make every effort to care for the safety and security of guests either on- or off-campus.
 Officers, members, and guests may be held liable for violations of the student conduct code as well as local, state, and federal laws

-- In the event that Shepherd University officially closes due to inclement weather conditions, all student activities planned by student clubs and organizations will also be cancelled.
+- In the event that Shepherd University officially closes due to inclement conditions, all student activities planned by student clubs and organizations will also be cancelled.

 - Student groups participating in any activity that disrupts the normal operations of the university and/or infringes on the right of other members of the local community will be held accountable under the university’s code of conduct

 *This policy will be in effect in situations on or off campus at the discretion of the university depending on the interest of the university.
 The purpose of this policy is to define the circumstances and the process for handling matters if the university deems it necessary to review the status of a recognized student organization, as well as sanctions that may follow.